Program Description | Research Priorities | Summary of Funding | Publications/Report Updates | Useful Links

-The Food Safety, Toxicology and Utilization of Mycotoxin-Contaminated Grain (FSTU) research area supports research on food safety and food processing issues related to the presence of Fusarium spp. mycotoxins in wheat and barley grain.
+The Food Safety and Toxicology (FST) research area supports research on food safety and food processing issues related to the presence of Fusarium spp. mycotoxins in wheat and barley grain.
 Practical outcomes of research in this area include: 1) improved toxicological data to assure that current guidelines are providing the appropriate safety factors for the consumer; 2) analytical tools that can be used by small grain producers, elevators, millers, and processors, to rapidly and reliably identify mycotoxin-contaminated grain; 3) develop appropriate strategies to deal with contaminated grain; and 4) diagnostic data on Fusarium spp. mycotoxins required for development of FHB resistant/tolerant varieties of wheat and barley.

-- Provide analytical support for DON/trichothecene quantitation for Initiative’s stakeholders.
+- Provide analytical support for DON/trichothecene quantitation for the Initiative’s stakeholders.

-- Provide requisite information on DON/trichothecene safety issues to producers, millers, researchers, risk assessors, and regulators.
+- Support research on DON/trichothecene safety that is needed by producers, grain processors, researchers, risk assessors, and regulators.